Adam and Eve in Mormonism: Visions and prophecies about Adam and Eve

 Some presidents of the LDS Church report to have had visions of Adam and Eve.
 In 1836, Joseph Smith said that he saw Adam in the celestial kingdom and in 1918 Joseph F. Smith said that he saw Adam and Eve in the world of spirits when Jesus visited there between his death and resurrection.
 Joseph Smith also said that the voice of Adam was heard near the Susquehanna River "detecting the devil when he appeared as an angel of light".

 Joseph Smith prophesied that Adam would one day return to Adam-ondi-Ahman "to visit his people".
 Thousands will attend this meeting with Adam, which will be prior to and in preparation of the Second Coming of Jesus.
 Adam is believed to be the "Ancient of Days" prophesied of in the Book of Daniel.
 At the Second Coming, Adam will "sound his trump", which will signal the resurrection of the dead.
 At the end of the millennial rule of Christ, Adam will lead the forces of good against Satan in the final "battle of the great God", also known as the battle of Gog and Magog.

 One LDS Church apostle has suggested that it may have been Adam who was sent as the angel Michael to "strengthen" Jesus when he was praying in the Garden of Gethsemane during his passion.

-In art and literature

-Adam and Eve are frequent topics in Latter Day Saint arts and literature.
-Some significant examples include The Plan by Eric Samuelsen, "Adam-ondi-Ahman" by W. W. Phelps, and paintings by J. Kirk Richards.